-Once students have applied and been accepted, they will attend an initial meeting on Monday, February 10th hosted by Residence Life and UES.
+Once students have applied and been accepted, they will attend an initial meeting on February 10th hosted by Residence Life and Utilities & Energy Services.
 At this meeting, students will have the opportunity to meet members of their team (if they did not previously sign-up with a team) and establish roles.
 This meeting will also show students where and how to access the information they will need and what people will be useful for them in researching and creating solutions.
 We will discuss the rubric by which their projects will be evaluated.
 Residence Life will explain the rules and deadlines for this program and UES will provide a brief description about the utility systems in the residence halls and how to interpret data.

 NOTE: After this meeting, teams will create their own schedules; they will decide the frequency of their meetings, where, etc. in order to meet the requirement and deadlines for this project.
-Teams will be required to submit weekly feedback and progress reports to Sustainability Coordinator Kenya Reeves at kreeves@tamu.edu.
+Teams will be required to submit weekly feedback and progress reports to the Graduate Assistant Sustainability Coordinator, Ms. Kristianna Bowles, at kristiannab@reslife.tamu.edu.